No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Methods

 to obtain the posterior distribution for the model parameters, $\mathcal{P}$, where $\mathcal{Z}$ is the evidence.
 For our priors, $P$, we enforce the improper, uniform priors $a_\ell, A_i^{\rm J} \geq 0$, and a uniform prior on our non-dark matter templates, $A_i^{t}$, between 0.5 and 1.5, where $A_i^{t} \in \{A_i^\text{gal}, A_i^\text{iso}, A_i^\text{psc}\}$.
 We run the No U-Turn Sampler implemented in \numpyro \citep{phan2019composable,bingham2019pyro} for 5000 steps after an initial 1000 warmup steps.
 We find this typically leads to at least $\mathcal{O}\left(2000\right)$ effective samples in all parameters, and Gelman-Rubin statistics consistent with unity within $10^{-2}$.

-We then marginalise over all other parameters and average over the $N_\text{sim}=101$ \csiborg realisations, assigning them equal weights, to obtain the one-dimensional posterior for the annihilation flux in a given energy bin
+We then marginalise over all other parameters and average over the $N_\text{sim}=101$ \csiborg{} realisations, assigning them equal weights, to obtain the one-dimensional posterior for the annihilation flux in a given energy bin

-Assuming a given annihilation channel and particle mass, and that each energy bin is independent, the set of $A_i^{\rm J}$ can be trivially utilised to constrain $a_\ell$ by evaluating the predicted $A_i^{\rm J}$ for the model and multiplying the resultant probabilities.
-We use the pre-computed spectra calculated by \citet{Jeltema_2008} and provided by the \textit{Fermi} collaboration\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/source_models.html}} which capture the energy spectra of intermediately produced standard model particles and their final products.
+Now, given some model $f_i(\bm{\theta})$ describing the predicted flux in each energy bin, we wish to find the model parameters, $\bm{\theta}$.
+Concretely, we will choose some annihilation channel and particle mass, and wish to find the corresponding $\bm{\theta}=a_\ell$.
+For $f_i(\bm{\theta})$, we use the pre-computed spectra calculated by \citet{Jeltema_2008} and provided by the \textit{Fermi} collaboration\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/source_models.html}} which capture the energy spectra of intermediately produced standard model particles and their final products.
+As our model is deterministic,